 Contributions: Contributions are recognized as revenues in the period received.
 Unconditional promises to give (pledges) are recognized as revenue when the commitment is communicated to the Foundation.
-Conditional promises to give are not recognized until they become unconditional, that is, when the conditions on which they depend are substantially met.
+Conditional promises to give are not recognized until they become unconditional, that is, when the conditions on which they depend are substantially met or explicitly waived by the donor.
 Event revenues received in advance are deferred and recognized in the period as the events occur.